 The three-judge court acknowledged that it "ha[d] not evaluated the public safety impact of each individual element" of the population reduction plan it ordered the State to implement.
 App. to Juris.
 Statement 3a.
 The majority argues that the three-judge court nevertheless gave substantial weight to public safety because its order left "details of implementation to the State's discretion."
-Ante, at 1943.
+Ante, at 41.
 Yet the State had told the three-judge court that, after studying possible population reduction measures, it concluded that "reducing the prison population to 137.5% within a two-year period cannot be accomplished without unacceptably compromising public safety."
 Juris.
 App.
 317a.
 The State found that public safety required a 5-year period in which to achieve the ordered reduction.
 Ibid.

 Thus, the three-judge court approved a population reduction plan that neither it nor the State found could be implemented without unacceptable harm to public safety.
-And this Court now holds that the three-judge court discharged its obligation to "give substantial weight to any adverse impact on public safety," § 3626(a)(1)(A), by deferring to officials who did not believe the reduction could be accomplished in a safe manner.
+And this Court now holds that the three-judge court discharged its obligation to "give substantial weight to any adverse impact on public safety," §3626(a)(1)(A), by deferring to officials who did not believe the reduction could be rence?
+100 J. Crim.
+L. & Criminology 765, 801 (2010) (citing research on this issue).

+accomplished in a safe manner.
 I do not believe the PLRA's public-safety requirement is so trivial.